-My recent article on the most popular double edge razors by sales included the Merkur Futur.
-Here is my take on that razor.
+[Updated August, 2020] My recent article on the most popular double edge razors by sales included the Merkur Futur.
+Here is the information you need about that razor.

 Merkur Futur Description and Specifications